How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

-Once you understand these concepts, your prospects won’t be tempted to second guess the value of what you’re selling when it comes time to seal the deal.
+Once you understand these concepts, w won’t tempt your prospects to second guess the value of what you’re selling when it comes time to seal the deal.

 The best way to frame a strong sense of value for your offer is by comparing its price tag to something else.